nmarley/blu/dev-notes.md

 ## TODO

+- [ ] add a --verbose option to `list_files` which will show number of chunks a file has been broken into and the chunk size, maybe also whether it's been encrypted or not (but really this just depends on if a blob index exists ...)

+- [ ] add to Hash type and allow for different multihashes?
+  -- thinking on this, multihash is really just hash digest itself + type of hash algo

+- [ ] upgrade multihash crate (a bit of work for v0.19, maybe an hour or 2)

+- [ ] tokio for async

+- [x] Remove "./" prefix from indexes / all paths.
+    - done, 2023-07-04

+- [ ] Add and start to maintain a [changelog](https://keepachangelog.com/en/1.1.0/)
+  - Yes, even now.
+For the changes below that are to-DONE, but I need/want to keep a record of it

+-- STREAM INDEXING TO DISK, DO NOT KEEP IT ALL IN MEMORY ... or do?
+  - memory map it?

 -- done, 2023-01-14
 - [x] restore (functionality / util) from given datadir + indexes
   - [x] implement as separate util in src/bin/